themw123/jarvis_v2/backend/readme.md

+## Requirements:

+- For now only tested on Windows 11 with python 3.11.4.
+Recommended vram 8gb.

 ## Setup:

+- copy and rename example.config.json to config.json and adjust the variables to your needs.
 - install cuda on windows from https://developer.nvidia.com/cuda-downloads?target_os=Windows
 - remove "torch", "torchvision" and "deepspeed @ file://.." from requirements.txt
 - run the following commands to init dependencies: